top of page

 “Really?”

 “No. Kind of.
-Just—I’m gonna kiss someone tonight.
-And so are you.”
+Just—I’m gonna kiss someone.
+So are you.”

 “Look, what’s the best thing you’ve done in college?”